ni/instrumentstudio-plugin-labview/README.md

 3. Set the destination directory to `C:\Program Files\National
    Instruments\InstrumentStudio\Addons\<Plug-in Name>`
 4. Build and install the NI Package or Installer.

 ---

+## Examples

+The `examples` directory contains the Game of Life InstrumentStudio plug-in example.
+Refer to the [README.md](./examples/Game%20of%20Life/README.md) file for more information.

+---